bhupinderpumar/Induction/README.md

     Symbol : The symbol is a combination of the numerical "1" (EK) and the word "Onkar", which is connected to the sound "Om" and signifies the absolute reality.

 ### 108 and Sikh Devotion :
     Mala :  The number 108 is commonly used in Mala beads used for counting recitations of prayers or mantras.

     Mool Mantar :  The Mool Mantar, which includes Ek Onkar, is often recited 108 times during prayer or meditation.

+Sir told us about Science focuses on objective, empirical observation and experimentation, while spirituality explores subjective experience, meaning, and purpose through introspection and faith.

+1. <mark>**Shared Pursuit of Truth:**</mark>

+ Both science and spirituality are fundamentally driven by a desire to understand the truth about reality.
+Science seeks to uncover the objective laws of nature through observation and experimentation, while spirituality explores the subjective experience of reality through introspection and faith.

+2. <mark>**Complementary Approaches:**</mark>

+Some argue that science and spirituality are two sides of the same coin, each providing a unique perspective on the same fundamental questions.
+Science can provide factual data and insights into the physical world, while spirituality can offer meaning, purpose, and ethical frameworks for how we live in that world.

+3. <mark>**Areas of Intersection:**</mark>

+*Consciousness:*
+Both science and spirituality are interested in the nature of consciousness.
+Science explores the biological and neurological basis of consciousness, while spirituality delves into the subjective experience and potential beyond the physical realm.

+*The Nature of Reality:*
+Science explores the fundamental laws and structures of the universe, while spirituality seeks to understand the deeper meaning and purpose of existence within that reality.

+*Ethics and Values:*
+Science can inform ethical considerations about the impact of technology and human actions, while spirituality can offer guidance on values and principles for living a meaningful life.

 __________________________